alexRyan719/playground-hbgs278s/statement_1.md

    This is the classic "Hello World" program in Python.
-This will print whatever String (array of chars) you have between the single (' ') or double quotes (" ")
+This will print whatever String (array of chars / group of letters) you have between the single (' ') or double quotes (" ")

         print('Hello World!')

+   Being able to print output is very important in coding.
+You can use print statements to see the values of variables, if sections of code are being executed, or the results of your algorithm.

    Formatting is a major part of problem solving with code.
-String manipulation can be done a few ways in python
+String manipulation can be done a few ways in Python

         print("Hello! " * 3)